clux/facemaulers/pcs/hjarka.md

 Rejected her own concience.

+## Luskan Questions
+Wave needs to ask Hjarka how she is doing.
+Hanz needs to talk reintroduce himself.
+Well, that's not relevant anymore.
+She's MIA.
+Establishing a business venture with the last troll is current canon.

 ## Wave hooks
 Wave was speaking about umberlee.
 ~~Wave: You've used a lot of my powers already you know?
 Slarkrethel can restore it on Moray.
 He's is a priest.
 His powers are strongest there.
 Morkoth?~~